jwplayer/jw-design-ui-toolkit/README.md

 You should now see a folder called **_jw-design-system_** in your file structure.
 Reference the files like any other directory in your project.

 ### Updating
 To be sure you're using the most recent version of Hook, it's a best practice to pull down changes regularly.
-To update your project's version of Hook, run:
+To do this, run:
 ```
 git submodule update --remote --merge
 ```